 Performance Reporting - Resources are not available to compile and provide a regular report to each individual law enforcement agency as to how well they are performing with regard to timeliness, accuracy and completeness.
-As it has done for the past several years, DMV will continue to provide feedback to individual law enforcement agencies on an as-needed basis.
+As has been done for the years, DMV will provide feedback to individual law enforcement agencies on needed.